delabassee/java-lab/lab4-preview.md

 ![](./images/lab4-1.png " ")

  This error simply informs you that you are trying to use the Sealed class feature which is a preview feature in Java 16, and that those are disabled by default.
-To use those, you need to explicitly enable them using the `--enable-preview` java compiler flag.
+To use preview features, you need to explicitly enable them, at compile-time, using the `--enable-preview` flag.
 Note that, you also need to confirm to the Java compiler which version of the Preview Feature you are using (ex. using the `--release` flag).

 `javac --enable-preview --release 16 Vehicle.java`